goooooouwa/goooooouwa.github.io/_posts/coding/2025-05-20-android-navigation-dev-notes.md

 2. `View.findNavController()`
 3. `Activity.findNavController(viewId: Int)`

-Typically, you first get a NavHostFragment, and then retrieve the NavController from the fragment.
+Typically, you first get a `NavHostFragment`, and then retrieve the `NavController` from the fragment.
 The following snippet demonstrates this:

 ```kotlin
 val navHostFragment =